-"THIS YEAR we are trying to publicize the scholarships so the sponsors will feel they have a larger percentage of students applying," says Mrs. Gonzales and so fewer students miss the deadup to \$2,000, plus \$500 for training related costs such as special clothing, local transportation, required tools, equipment, supplies and books.
+trying to publicize the scholarships so the sponsors will feel they have a larger percentage of students applying," says Mrs. Gonzales and so fewer students miss the deadlines.

-January 27, 1974 is the deadline for filing for grants offered by the State Scholarship and Loan Applicants Commission. must be under 30 years of age.
-These grants are for tuition in amounts ranging
+grants offered by the State Scholarship and Loan Applicants Commission. must be under 30 years of age.
+These grants are for tuition in amounts ranging up to \$2,000, plus \$500 for training related costs such as special clothing, local transportation, required tools, equipment, supplies and books.

-The El Camino Hospital Auxiliary, Inc. is offering aid to those in nursing, medical technology, physical therapy, dietetics, occupational therapy, hospital administration, respiration therapy or pharmacy.
-Filing deadline is January 31, 1974 and is open to residents of El Camino Hospital District
+The El Camino Hospital Auxiliary, Inc. is offering aid to those in nursing, medical technology, physical therapy, dietetics, occupational therapy, therapy, administration, hospital respiration therapy or pharmacy.
+Filing deadline is January 31, 1974 and is open to residents of El Camino Hospital District only